 When to Apply

-A temporary license may be issued to an out-of-state Podiatrist who will be taking charge of the practice of a Delaware-licensed Podiatrist during the Delaware licensee’s temporary illness or absence from Delaware.
+A Temporary Podiatrist license may be issued to an out-of-state Podiatrist when he or she will be taking charge of the practice of a Delaware-licensed Podiatrist during the Delaware licensee’s temporary illness or absence from Delaware.

 Temporary licenses are valid for up to three months from date of issuance.